 Take note that getting the most recent data for your NPS would be better, but that doesn’t mean previous results are irrelevant.
 A comparison of previous NPS to the latest NPS is in fact, another way to know if your customers are happy and a good opportunity to challenge your business to develop further.

 The short answer is, YES, it does!
 According to a study published by the London School of Economics entitled “Advocacy Drives Growth”, an average NPS increase of 7% correlates on average with a 1% growth in revenue.
 So yes, it has a great correlation to the growth of a business and is a great reason to think about how to increase your NPS!

 However, influencing your current NPS is hardly possible without a bigger picture.

-Analyzing NPS as a whole will bring you to understanding what your customers love and hate about the company, what do they see as competitive advantages and which direction you should move forward.
+Analyzing NPS as a whole will bring you to understanding what your customers love and hate about the business, what they see as competitive advantages, and which direction you should move forward.

 Artificial Intelligence (AI) is used everywhere in customer experience management, especially in customer feedback analysis.
 Learn how you can benefit Natural Language Processing and why you should use a combination of machine learning and human intelligence.Read more

 What is real-time customer feedback?
 Find out why you should collect and analyze customer feedback as it comes in real time.Read more